-I currently serve as the PR Manager for GuessworkVR, an indie game development studio focusing on virtual reality.
-The team is currently developing its first game, UNDR[H2O], and it’s my job to get the word out about the project through our social media pages and website.
-I began working with the team in April 2016, and as the one-man marketing and PR contact, I will be working to get our game in the public eye when it is ready (hopefully in 2019).
+I formerly served as the PR Manager for GuessworkVR, an indie game development studio focusing on virtual reality.
+The team is currently developing its first game, UNDR[H2O], and I managed the studio’s social media pages and website.
+I worked with the team from April 2016 to April 2019.

-Since early 2018, I have become increasingly interested in esports, particularly the Overwatch League.
+Since early 2018, I became increasingly interested in esports, particularly the Overwatch League.
 As a senior, I was a team captain and flex player for an Overwatch team made of OU students that competed in Open Division.
 I was also the starting off-tank for the team representing my university in Tespa’s national and regional collegiate brackets.

 In December 2018, I started a YouTube channel focused on OWL news, opinons, interviews, and more.
-Since then, I have steadily grown my community and follower engagement across YouTube, Twitter and Discord.
-I regularly interact with viewers on various platforms and actively utilize their suggestions.
+I steadily grown my community and follower engagement across YouTube, Twitter and Discord, and the experience helped prepare me for many of my responsibilities with the Boston Uprising.

 I communicate effectively through the written word and have won awards for public speaking.
 I qualified as a semi-finalist and competed in a national competition in early 2015 and have presented at conventions in front of hundreds.